elabftw/elabdoc/doc/user-guide.rst

 How to have folders or projects grouping experiments?
 =====================================================

+There are several options:

+1. Use Categories for experiments: they are defined by an Admin and are common to the Team.
+2. Use tags/favorite tags: user or Admin defined, depending on the Team settings (by default users can create new tags).
+3. Use a Resource of Category "Project" and the link system to link Experiments to that Project.
+4. Directly link experiments together using the link system.

 First, try to go beyond the nested, tree-like structure of hierarchical folders.

 Imagine you have an experiment which is: